shafaaf/ReverseShell/README.md

 ### Client
 Change host variable in client.py to server machine's public IP Address.
 Then run command on target machine: <br/>``` python client.py ```

+Then using server program's turtle prompt, can use the commands "list" to list all connections and "select clientid" to select a client to connect to.
+After selecting, can pass in terminal commands to run on client machine.
+Can enter "return" to return to turtle prompt or "quit" to quit whole program.

 ### Get executable client and run it
 ```./cleanUp.sh```<br/>
 ```./setup.sh```<br/><br/>